-Bit 3 - ENABLE LP:
+Bit 3 ENABLE LP:

-- 0 = disables the low-power function of the LOW PWR pin. - 1 = enables the low power function of the LOW_PWR pin.
+- 0 = disables the low-power function of the LOW PWR pin. - 1 = enables the low-power function of the LOW_PWR pin.

-Bit 2 - MAIN DISCHARGE:
+Bit 2 MAIN DISCHARGE:

-- 0 = disable the active discharge of the VMAIN converter output. - 1 = enable the active discharge of the VMAIN converter output, when the converter is disabled (i.e., in WAIT mode).
+- 0 = Disable the active discharge of the VMAIN output capacitor. - 1 = Enable the active discharge of the VMAIN output capacitor when the converter is disabled.

-Bit 1-Bit 0 - MAIN<1:0>: The VMAIN converter output voltages are set according to the following table, with the reset in bold set by the DEFMAIN pin.
-The default voltage can subsequently be over-written via the serial interface after start-up.
+Bit 1-Bit 0 - MAIN<1:0>: The VMAIN converter output voltages are set according to Table 21, with the reset in bold set by the DEFMAIN pin.
+The default voltage can subsequently be overwritten via the serial interface after start-up.